matsumotius/bandai/README.md

 # Bandai
-Bandai(番台) is tool to get animation title from a video file.
+Bandai(番台) is tool to get a title of animation from a video file.

 ## License